last updated: January 23, 2025

 • 3.
 Then, set \(y_{m+1}=\begin {cases} \tilde {y} & \text { with probability }\alpha , \\ y_m & \text { with probability }1-\alpha . \end {cases} \)

 We repeat steps 1-3 until \(m\) is large enough that values taken by the \(y_m\) are no longer affected by the choice of \(y_0\).
-This often has to be judged by eye, from a plot of the sequence \((y_m)\).
+This often can be judged by eye, from a plot of the sequence \((y_m)\).

 Repeating the whole procedure obtains multiple samples of \(\Theta |_{\{X=x\}}\), which we can plot in a histogram to get an approximation of the distribution.
 This is exactly what we already did in Example 8.2.3.